maxim-pre/date-abase-frontend/README.md

 Having implemented the ability for Users to login and signup.
 I could then implement conditional routing in the app.js file.

 Throughout the rest of the projects I contributed across most areas of the frontend but primarily with the dashboard.
-Perhaps the thing I was most happy with was implementing image upload widget and creating the photo scroller component.
+Perhaps the thing I was most happy with was implementing the image upload widget and creating the photo scroller component.

 The was an extremely important feature to add considering the project is a dating app.

-I used cloudinary to create the following upload widget.
+I used Cloudinary to create the following upload widget.

 ```javascript
 const UploadWidget = ({ handleUploadImage, user, setUser }) => {